General Nondiscrimination Notice

 If the hosting department has any questions regarding the Accommodation Request Notice or how to meet an accommodation request, the department should contact Amanda Paradis, ADA Coordinator, at 207.581.1227 or firstname.lastname@example.org.

-Please contact the following with questions and concerns:
+Please contact the following with questions and concerns about these requirements:

 Director, Office of Equal Opportunity